vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 * `Themes` - To remove the Stock Themes Application _(Will break the link in Settings to Themes)_
 * `VisualizationWallpapers` - To remove the Stock Visualization Wallpapers
 * `WhisperPush`- To remove the Stock WhisperPush support
-<br><br>The information below pertains ONLY to Google Stock GApps packages.<br>
-To bypass the default removal of the Stock/AOSP apps (listed below) when using Google Stock GApps, type the keyword option preceded by a '+' as shown below:
+<br><br>To prevent the default removal of the Stock/AOSP apps (listed below) when using the Open GApps stock package, type the keyword option preceded by a '+' as shown below:
   * `+Browser` - To bypass the automatic removal of Stock/AOSP Browser [Stock ONLY]
   * `+Email` - To bypass the automatic removal of Stock/AOSP Email Application [Stock ONLY]
   * `+Gallery` - To bypass the automatic removal of Stock/AOSP Gallery Application [Stock ONLY]